ProjectOpenSea/operator-filter-registry/README.md

 -   `address subscriptionOrRegistrantToCopy`: the address of the registrant the contract will either subscribe to, or do a one-time copy of that registrant's filters.
 If the zero address is provided, no subscription or copies will be made.
 -   `bool subscribe`: if true, subscribes to the previous address if it was not the zero address.
 If false, copies existing filtered addresses and codeHashes without subscribing to future updates.

+Please note that if your token contract does not provide an owner with [EIP-173](https://eips.ethereum.org/EIPS/eip-173), it must provide administration methods on the contract itself to interact with the registry otherwise the subscription will be locked to the options set during construction.

 ### `onlyAllowedOperator(address operator)`

 This modifier will revert if the `operator` or its code hash is filtered by the `OperatorFilterRegistry` contract.